Sneak peek: What’s inside this week’s Chad

 This week’s Chad is bursting with news, features and sport from your area.
 Here’s a sneak peek at what’s inside...

-And of course there’s your usual helping of community news, letters, columns and more.
+Plus, of course, there’s your usual helping of community news, letters, columns and more.

 As well as all this, there’s your guide to what’s on when and where in our entertainment section GO! and all the latest sport headlines at the back end.